Do we automate for the right reasons? – How to make your employees feel super-empowered

-WATCH – To monitor a system, to take in and register all its different aspects – from the full user experience to the technical monitoring of the big amount of data sources from the application, server, business, and team data.
+WATCH – To monitor a system, to take in and register all its different aspects – from the full user experience to the technical monitoring of big amount of data sources from application, server, business and team data.

 REMEMBER – Our capability to store data, our memory.
 This capability enables us to compare, to see historical trends.

-THINK – Our ability to analyze, to create insights and advice based on what we know.
-To see complex patterns and trends in a large amount of data forms the basis for our needed decision support.
+THINK – Our ability to analyze, to create insights and advices based on what we know.
+To see complex patterns and trends in large amount of data forms the basis for our needed decision support.

-This model offers us a way to think about automation in a more holistic way.
+This model offers us a way to think on automation in a more holistic way.
 Automation is not only meant to take away tedious activities and wasteful tasks in our mental industrial-work-assembly-line model.
 It could instead be empowering us, making us as human beings empowered.
-The basic idea is that it can reinforce us as humans enabling us to accelerate our capacity to make smarter decisions faster and hence accelerate our throughput of real value.
-This model forces us away from thinking of test automation from an industrial perspective and makes us think of how to enable our employees.
+The basic idea is that it can reinforce us as humans enabling us to accelerate our capacity to make smarter decisions faster, and hence accelerate our throughput of real value.
+This model forces us away from thinking of test automation from an industrial perspective and makes is think of how to enable our employees.

-Applying the five senses to our car purchase
+Applying the five sense to our car purchase

 Start your automation journey today – from the right starting point